Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PSYCAP 520

-In-depth review of the range of evidenced-based treatments (EBTs) appropriate for complex cases - e.g., older children and adolescents with behavioral and psychiatric disorders who are involved with multiple service systems (e.g., juvenile justice, chemical dependency, etc.).
+In-depth review of evidence-based practices (EBP) appropriate for some of the most complex cases - older children and adolescents who are involved with multiple service systems (e.g., mental health, juvenile justice, child welfare).
 Offered: AWSpS.

 View course details in MyPlan: PSYCAP 522

-PSYCAP 524 Evidence Based Practices: CBT for Anxiety and Trauma-Focused CBT (3) L. Katz
+PSYCAP 524 Evidence Based Practices: CBT for Anxiety and Mood Disorders (3)

 In-depth, hands-on introduction to evidence based, cognitive behavioral treatments for children and adolescents with anxiety-related disorders.
 Specific training provided in Trauma-Focused Cognitive Behavior Therapy.
 Includes didactics, skills demonstration and practice, and assessment.
 Offered: AWSpS.